bblease/one2one-Script/readme.md

 #Planned Improvements:

-Lists and strings support
+Markup : *Lists and strings support
-More descriptive error handling
+*More descriptive error handling
-A typed version*
+*A typed version

 #Usage: